 (Cover picture courtesy of Goodreads.)

-[Full disclosure: I requested and received an ebook through NetGalley in exchange for an honest review.]
+[Full disclosure: I received a free ebook copy in conjunction with the blog tour in exchange for an honest review.]

 I give this book 4/5 stars.